xmtp/docs-xmtp-org/docs/pages/index.md

 # Build with XMTP

 XMTP (Extensible Message Transport Protocol) is an open protocol, network, and standards for secure, private web3 messaging.
+XMTP is not a blockchain.
+Nodes on the XMTP network run software to store and transfer messages between blockchain accounts.
+Currently, XMTP Labs is working towards decentralizing the network.

 ## Why XMTP?